jvd-aktr/-Finite-Element-Analysis-of-Heat-Recuperators/README.md

 # Finite-Element-Analysis-of-Heat-Recuperators
-A numerical analysis using MSC Marc-Mentat software was conducted to compare the performance of wavy and straight channel heat  recuperators in terms of design, optimization, and axial heat conduction.
+Using MSC Marc-Mentat software, a numerical analysis was carried out to compare the performance of wavy and straight channel heat recuperators.
+The study focused on aspects like design, optimization, and axial heat conduction to evaluate and contrast the two types of heat recuperators.

+# Note:
+The folder named "MSC Marc-Mentat_Models" includes all the Finite Element Analysis (FEA) models for the heat recuperators.
+The PDF file titled "Project_report" provides a detailed discussion on the numerical analysis conducted for comparing the heat recuperators with wavy and straight geometries.